twisted/pydoctor/docs/source/usage.rst

         --intersphinx=https://docs.python.org/3/objects.inv \
         ./pydoctor

-.. note:: This exemple assume that you have cloned and installed ``pydoctor`` and you are running the ``pydoctor`` build from Unix and the current directory is the root folder of the Python project.
+.. note:: This example assume that you have cloned and installed ``pydoctor`` and you are running the ``pydoctor`` build from Unix and the current directory is the root folder of the Python project.

-.. warning:: The ``--html-viewsource-base`` argument  should point to a tag or a commit SHA rather than a branch since line
-    numbers aren't going to match otherwise when commits are added to the branch after the documentation has been published.
+.. warning:: The ``--html-viewsource-base`` argument should point to a tag or a commit SHA rather than a branch since line numbers are not going to match otherwise when commits are added to the branch after the documentation has been published.

 Document part of your package
 -----------------------------